 I have to pay for my trash collection.
 And i like a zero waste lifestyle because it is free and the right thing to do.
 Bokashi composting is my biggest step towards zero waste.

 Mix 1 part mad scientist, 2 parts avid gardener, stir in a lug of concern for the environment, and you have Nick.
 Nick‘s passion for all things green and growing, combined with 14 years of management experience in the waste

-and recycling industry, put him at the forefront of the green revolution in Vancouver.
+and recycling industry, put him at the forefront of the green revolution.
 Nick can be contacted for all things bokashi related; and he would appreciate suggestions for peacefully keeping the resident racoon out of his garden.

 Nicki is a proud Mum to three energetic girls.
 She has over 13 years of experience working in sustainability but has been a tree-hugger at heart for far longer than that.
 Bokashi Living gives Nicki another excuse to get her hands dirty in the sunshine (or rain) and share her passion about all things sustainable…. under the guise of ‘work’!